Fort Worth Criminal Defense Lawyer

 In Texas, misdemeanor crimes are punishable for up to one year in a local or county jail.
 Misdemeanors are classified as Class A, Class B, or Class C. Felonies are serious crimes that are by prison terms, or in some cases, death.
 According to the Texas Penal Code, “(a) Felonies are classified according to the relative seriousness of the offense into five categories:

 - capital felonies;

 - felonies of the first degree;

 - felonies of the second degree;

 (b) An offense designated a felony in this code without specification as to category is a state jail felony.”

-Due to the severe consequences that a felony conviction can manifest, the attorneys at Cole Paschall provide defendant’s with aggressive counsel to provide the best possible outcome.
+Due to the severe consequences that a felony conviction can manifest, the attorneys at Cole Paschall provide defendant’s with aggressive counsel to provide the top possible outcome.
 If you, a friend, or your family member have been charged with a crime in Tarrant County, you are gravely encouraged to speak with an experienced Ft.
 Worth criminal defense attorney.
-An experienced attorney will begin to prepare your defense and provide you with worst and best case scenarios so that you and your family are prepared for any outcome.
+An experienced attorney will begin to prepare your defense and provide you with worst and top case scenarios so that you and your family are prepared for any outcome.